VeniVidiVici42/VeniVidiVici42.github.io/_pages/chess.md

 rated player in California and 78th in the country.
 My most recent tournament was the [US Amateur Team East (USATE)](http://www.uschess.org/msa/XtblPlr.php?202002171842-001-12885132), where I finished 6-0 playing board 1 for "Stockholm Syndrome".

-# Upcoming events

-Due to the COVID-19 pandemic, I have preemptively canceled my participation in upcoming tournaments.

 # Notable historical results